chitraa-cj/resume.ai/README.md

 - Your resume data is processed locally
 - OpenAI API calls are made securely
 - No resume data is stored permanently

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

-## 🙏 Acknowledgments

-- OpenAI for providing the GPT-4 API
-- The Streamlit team for the amazing framework
-- The open-source community for various libraries used in this project